Mbappe dismisses talk of Cavani-Neymar rift

+Kylian Mbappe is confident Edinson Cavani and Neymar will have no problems playing together at Paris Saint-Germain despite their clash in Uruguay's 1-0 defeat to Brazil.

-Neymar's 76th-minute penalty settled the friendly at Emirates Stadium on Saturday (AEDT), but a late challenge on the Brazil captain by his club-mate left him writhing in agony.
+Neymar's 76th-minute penalty settled the friendly at Emirates Stadium on Friday, but a late challenge on the Brazil captain by his club-mate left him writhing in agony.

 As he kept possession on the left flank, Neymar was hacked down by Cavani with a clumsy tackle that earned the Uruguay striker a yellow card.